dhis2/developer-portal/blog/2026-05-27-my-first-app/index.md

 ## From idea to implementation

 I started this little experiment as a test to see how close I could actually come to developing an app that would actually open and work in DHIS2.
 I didn’t have high expectations, I mostly just wanted to take the DHIS2 skills for a little test drive and see what they could do.
 After a couple of days I was pleasantly surprised with the result, a fully working app that might actually be useful for end users.
-To be clear, I still consider this a beta version and it needs much more refining, however as an exercise for understanding more about the realm of possible, it was a total success.
+To be clear, I still consider this a beta version that needs much more refining, however as an exercise for understanding more about the realm of possible, it was a total success.

 <!-- truncate -->